indremontvilaite/Project1/README.md

 To start the project, run `main.py` file.
 You need to answer the given questions in order to recieve suggestions for Startup's name. *Usa.txt* and *first_names.txt* are input files to main.py program and have to be in the same folder as `main.py` file.

 ## Build status
 Startup name selection algorithm uses a few python packages designed to analyse text.
 6 style options are used in the algorithm and 2 output constrains(name's lenght and quantity of suggestions).
+Project uses AIrtable as API for text input file.